 Firearms and dangerous weapons of any type are not permitted on campus.
-Unauthorized use, possession, or sale of firearms or other dangerous weapons by anyone is strictly forbidden and is a violation of state and federal law as well as a violation of the student code of conduct. (www.esf.edu/students/handbook/)
+Unauthorized use, possession, or sale of firearms or other dangerous weapons by anyone is strictly forbidden and is a violation of state and federal law as well as a violation of the Code of Student Conduct. (www.esf.edu/students/handbook/)